FelixSchuster/INNO1/README.md

 | &lt, | < |
 | &lt, | / |

-Additionally the following Key is replaced so Celonis can properly interpret non-existing Entries:
+Additionally the following key is replaced so celonis can properly interpret non-existing entries:

 | Key | Value |
 | :--- | :--- |
 | -, | 0, |

-The following Entries will be removed:
+The following entries will be removed from the filtered file:

 | Key | Value |
 | :--- | :--- |